AI assistant — not human

 At-Risk Early Identification

-Fragmented student data: Academic records lived in the Student Information System (SIS), attendance in a separate platform, behavioral incidents in yet another system, and special education (IEP) data in a dedicated tool.
-No single view of the whole student existed.
+Fragmented student data: Academic records were stored in the Student Information System (SIS).
+Attendance data was kept in a separate platform.
+Behavioral incidents were tracked in another system.
+Special education (IEP) data was in a dedicated tool.
+This separation meant there was no single view of the whole student.

-Inequitable resource allocation: Funding decisions for tutoring programs, after-school activities, and counseling services were based on anecdotal evidence and historical budgets rather than current student needs data, leading to resource mismatches.
+Inequitable resource allocation: Funding for tutoring programs, after-school activities, and counseling services relied on anecdotal evidence and past budgets.
+This approach did not consider current student needs data, resulting in mismatched resources.

 State reporting burden: Preparing state-mandated accountability reports required weeks of manual data reconciliation across systems.
 Errors in state submissions risked funding penalties and accreditation issues.